-Most primary care providers (PCPs) are trained to make an initial assessment and to start treatments, but may lack the time required to fully explore a patient’s mental health problem.
-In collaborative care, the PCP has two additional resources to support treatment planning: a behavioral health care manager (BHCM), and a psychiatric consultant.
+Most primary care providers (PCPs) lack the time required to fully explore a patient’s mental health problem.
+In Collaborative Care, the PCP has two additional resources to aid in mental health treatment: a Behavioral Health Care Manager (BHCM), and a Psychiatric Consultant.

-The PCP works in close consultation and collaboration with the patient’s BHCM, who is embedded in the primary care practice or available by phone and email.
-The PCP also continues to oversee all aspects of the patient’s care, including prescribing all medications.
-The psychiatric consultant typically consults by phone with the BHCM and is not co-located, although they can be.
-Treatment recommendations from the psychiatric consultant are relayed to the PCP via the BHCM or by the Electronic Health Record, although there may be instances where the PCP and psychiatric consultant communicate directly.
+The PCP works in close consultation and collaboration with the patient’s BHCM (who is available in-house or by phone/email).
+The PCP also continues to oversee all aspects of the patient’s care (including medication).
+The Psychiatric Consultant typically consults with the BHCM by phone and is normally not co-located.
+Treatment recommendations from the Psychiatric Consultant are relayed to the PCP via the BHCM or by the Electronic Health Record; however, there may be instances where the PCP and Psychiatric Consultant communicate directly.

 Components of integrated care undertaken by the care team that may be new to PCPs include:

-- frequent measurement of symptoms with evidence-base tools (e.g. PHQ-9, GAD-7)
+- Frequent measurement of symptoms with evidence-based tools (e.g., PHQ-9, GAD-7)

-- aggressively and proactively changing the treatment plan when necessary
+- Aggressive and proactive change of treatment plan when necessary

 Free, CME-eligible course developed by the AIMS Center and the American Psychiatric Association.